Musical Studies Courses

 musical studies CURRICULUM

 The core curriculum takes a minimum of 4.5 semesters and 41 semester hours.
-For diploma candidates, a one-semester upper-level elective is required, adding 2 additional hours.
-Bachelor’s candidates will be required to choose four upper level electives, adding 8 additional hours: one from music history, one from music performance, and one from music theory, and one more from any of the categories.
-Total: between 43 and 49 hours.
+For Diploma candidates, a one-semester upper-level elective is required, adding 2 additional hours.
+Bachelor’s candidates are required to choose four upper level electives, adding 8 additional hours: one from music history, one from music performance, and one from music theory, and one more from any of the categories.
+Elements of Conducting is also required for Bachelor's candidates, adding 3 additional hours.
+Total: between 43 and 52 hours.

 |1||Music History I||2|